aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 ## Introduction and Motivation

-> digital representation of a unique asset (product, machine, service,
-> product service system or other intangible asset), that alters
-> its properties, condition and behaviour by means of models,
-> information and data

 This repository documents my Master Project at the **THU** under the supervision of **Prof. Lisa Ollinger**.

 The project involves setting up a **digital twin** system for the **Kuka KR3 R540** robot.
 The key objectives are: